City Of Kirkwood, MO

 - Kirkwood Fire Department’s safety offerings, including car seat installation training

 Kirkwood is committed to making our streets safer for everyone.
-In March 2022, the City Council adopted the Vision Zero Action Plan, aiming for zero traffic-related deaths and se injuries.
+In March 2022, the City Council adopted the Vision Zero Action Plan via Resolution 3-2022, aiming for zero traffic-related deaths and se injuries.
 This plan, shaped by community input, focuses on reducing bicycle and pedestrian collisions.
 Alongside this, the Complete Streets Policy was also adopted to ensure safer, more accessible travel for all.
+In 2025, the City Council adopted the Safe Routes to School Plan and Southeast Kirkwood Connectivity Study into the City's Vision Zero Action Plan via Resolution 102-2025.

 To learn more about these transportation and safety approaches, visit the Vision Zero Network and the National Complete Streets Coalition.